Raspberry juice

 Raspberry juice is a liquid created from raspberries that is often either used as a part of a mixed drink, added in with other liquids such as orange juice, or consumed by itself.
-Soft drinks that incorporate raspberry juice notably include Bouvrage, a product made from Scottish raspberries.
+Soft drinks that incorporate raspberry juice notably include Bouvrage (discontinued), a product made from Scottish raspberries.
 Launched in 1998 at that year's Royal Highland Show, bouvrage included sparkling water and was intended to be somewhat sweet, but with a higher fruit content than similar products.